-By avoiding the extremes and finding balance when paying off debt, you will give yourself the sustainability and flexibility to accomplish your financial goals while keeping sights on what is important in life and prioritizing your overall well being.
+By avoiding the extremes and finding balance when paying off debt, you’ll give yourself the sustainability and flexibility to accomplish your financial goals while keeping sights on what is important in life and prioritizing your overall well being.

-Don’t let an incredibly limiting and rigid budget keep you from accomplishing what you set out to do: save money and pay off your debts.
-Finding a balance that’s right for you will provide you with better financial stability and make you happier.
+Don’t let an limiting and rigid budget keep you from accomplishing what you set out to do: save money and pay off your debts.
+Finding a balance that’s right for you’ll provide you with better financial stability and make you happier.